Paperspace/Docs/explore-train-deploy/workflows/understanding-inputs-and-outputs.md

 ## Datasets

 The dataset type leverages the Gradient platform native [dataset](../../data/data-overview/) primitive.
 Information stored within datasets is not limited to any single type of data.
 In fact, a generic dataset can include anything from pretrained models to generated images to configuration files.
 Inherent to datasets is the notion of versions.
-Workflows can consume and produce new datasets as well as tag new versions of existing datasets.
+Workflows can consume and produce new dataset versions as well as tag new versions of existing datasets.
+Note: datasets must be defined in advance of being referenced in a workflow.
+See the [dataset](../../data/data-overview/) documentation for more info.

 Scenario 1: Consuming a dataset that already exists within Gradient